Skip to content Skip to navigation menu

 Step 2

 There are several different methods for cutting tiles, and how you use them depends on the type of tile you have and the cut you need to make.
-See our separate How To guide for more details.
+See our guide on how to cut tiles for more details.
 The four main methods are:

-First of all, wear safety goggles and gloves when cutting tiles.
-Scribing the tile is the simplest method – using a metal ruler and a pencil, mark your measurement onto a tile and draw a cutting line.
+First of all, wear safety glasses and work gloves when cutting tiles.
+Scribing the tile is the simplest method – using an aluminium rule and a pencil, mark your measurement onto a tile and draw a cutting line.

 Tile-A-Floor-Step-17.jpg